 - 8.1.1 The authority will determine on what basis services from centrally retained funds will be provided to schools.
-This includes existing premature retirement compensation (PRC) and redundancy payments. - 8.1.2 The authority will not discriminate in its provision of services based on categories of schools except in cases where this would be allowable under the latest School and Early Years Finance (England) Regulations or the dedicated schools grant (DSG) conditions of grant. - 8.1.3 Provision of services from centrally retained budgets may be different between schools based on a school's individual assessment of need.
+This includes existing premature retirement compensation (PRC) and redundancy payments. - 8.1.2 The authority will not discriminate in its provision of services on the basis of categories of schools except where (a) funding has been delegated to some schools only or (b) such discrimination is justified by differences in statutory duties. - 8.1.3 Provision of services from centrally retained budgets may be different between schools based on a school's individual assessment of need.